R-CF/ncdfCF/README.md

 ## Development plan

 Package `ncdfCF` is in the early phases of development.
-It supports reading of dimensions, variables, attributes and data from NetCDF resources in “classic” and “NetCDF4” formats.
+It supports reading of groups, variables, dimensions, user-defined data types, attributes and data from NetCDF resources in “classic” and “netcdf4” formats.
 From the CF Metadata Conventions it supports identification of dimension axes, interpretation of the “time” dimension, and reading of “bounds” information.

 Development plans for the near future focus on supporting the below
 features: